standford-cs224w/food-recipe-recommendation/README.md

     ```

 ## Graph Dataset Generation
-In order to generate graph datasets, you can run the following python script:
+In order to generate graph datasets, you can run the following command:
 ```
 python3 -m graph_generation.graph_dataset_generator
 ```

+The details can be found in the [graph_dataset_generator.py](./graph_generation/graph_dataset_generator.py)

 The graph generation contains the following steps:
 1. Downloading data: